The quick answer

 - You want early access.
 Some apps, including DramaVibe, unlock new episodes for Plus members days before they're available on free coins.

-- DramaVibe — 3 episodes free on every series, generous daily drop, rewarded ads outside the player
+- DramaVibe — free openers on every series, generous daily drop, rewarded ads outside the player

-- ShortMax — 3 episodes free on most series, modest daily drop
+- ShortMax — a few free episodes on most series, modest daily drop

-- ReelShort — 2 episodes free on most series, small daily drop
+- ReelShort — a couple of free episodes on most series, small daily drop

-- DramaBox — 1-10 episodes free (varies widely by series), modest daily drop
+- DramaBox — free episodes vary widely by series, modest daily drop

-- GoodShort — 2-3 episodes free, small daily drop
+- GoodShort — a couple of free episodes, small daily drop

 Free drama shorts genres on DramaVibe

-Every genre on DramaVibe follows the same first-3-free policy.
+Every genre on DramaVibe follows the same free-opener policy.
 Start with any of these and you can binge without paying:

 - Romance drama shorts — fake marriage, billionaire boss, second-chance love